We are SEC licensed to manage client capital in every State and/or Province in the USA.

 How it Works...

-The black line along the yellow-band is the S&P 500 ETF (SPY).
-The yellow band is a two-standard deviation band called the "Volatility Rating Band".
-This band indicates the degree of market volatility.
-The wider the band, the higher the volatility.
-When the market (black line) is above this middle of this band (which is the 200-day moving average) and trending higher, the market is considered bullish.
-When the market is below the 200-day moving average and trending lower, the market is considered bearish.
-And when the 200-day moving average is flat, risk is highest and the market is considered to be "in transition".
+When the total market (black line) is above the 40-wma and trending higher, the market is considered bullish.
+When the market is below the 40-wma and trending lower, the market is considered bearish.
+And when the 40-wma is flat, risk is highest and the market is considered to be "in transition".